We follow the seasons

 Our Learning Standards

-BOPN combines high-quality practices in early childhood and environmental education by following the NAAEE Guidelines for Excellence in Early Childhood Environmental Education Programs.
+BOPN combines early childhood and environmental education by following the NAAEE Guidelines for Excellence in Early Childhood Environmental Education Programs.
 These standards emphasize child-directed learning, authentic experiences, making connections to previous experience, and culturally appropriate practice.

 To guide our daily work, we use the standards from the book Lens on Outdoor Learning.
 These standards align with our focus on developing habits of mind: